Paul Chadick: Professional career

 Chadick started his professional basketball career with Amsterdam in the New York State League (NYSL), appearing in nine games and scoring 87 total points in the 1939–40 season.
 For the 1940–41 season, he returned to Delaware and played for the independent St. Hedwig's Huskies.
 He also was a player-coach that season for the General Chemical team of the Industrial Basketball League (IBL), leading them to a 5–0 start.
 The General Chemical team eventually made the league championship, where Chadick's "sensational long-range firing of field goals" helped them win the final game 42–39 against DuPont.
 In the game, which was the third and deciding match of the series, Chadick scored 19 points in what was described as "one of the most exciting and bitterly contested games of the season."
 The Journal-Every Evening reported that "all of his action arches were from a distance with no less than half of them coming from the dead center of the court."
 Chadick was named the league's most valuable player in a poll and was named to the all-star squad.
 League president P. Newton Pew said that "Chadick's selection on the [all-star] team honors not only the best player in the league but one of the finest gentlemen as well.
 Chadick never complains to officials, never displays unsportsmanlike, and is always a gentleman."
-He also played for St. Paul's in the Catholic Basketball League (CBL).
+He also played for St. Paul's in the Catholic Basketball League.

 On November 24, 1941, Chadick was signed by the Wilmington Blue Bombers of the American Basketball League (ABL).
 In mid-December, it was announced that Chadick was lost for the remainder of the ABL season, as he was employed by the Sun Shipbuilding Co. which had a team in the Delaware River Basketball League (Delri League) that played on the same days as Wilmington.
 He stated that it was impossible for him to play for both teams at once.
 In the four games he played in with the Blue Bombers, Chadick gave "a good account of himself," according to the Journal-Every Evening.
 Wilmington eventually won the league championship.
 From January to February 1942, Chadick played for the Milford Cardinals in the Eastern Shore Basketball League (ESBL).
 In a game against the Laurel Merchants, Chadick scored 43 points.
 He finished the ESBL season fourth in the league in scoring with 202 points.